Turkish Red Pepper Paste Recipe, or Biber Salçasi – A Taste of Turkey

 Turkish red pepper paste – a delicious way to make gorgeous seasonal red peppers last into the winter.

 Although my trip to Turkey was a little while ago now, it is never far from my mind – especially given the precarious state of things in that country today.
-There was nothing that I didn’t like about the food there and I’ve managed to incorporate some of it into my own cooking repertoire.
+Turkish food is amazing – there was nothing that I didn’t like about everything I ate there – and I’ve managed to incorporate some of it into my own cooking repertoire.

 The Turkish food scene is an exciting one and their culinary tradition, based on Ottoman cuisine, is an enticing blend of old Oriental and more modern European influences.
 The Turks clearly love food and seem to be always prepared to sit down and eat – no matter where they are.